umbertogriffo/rag-chatbot/README.md

-# Local ChatBot with GPT4All, LangChain and Chroma
+# Contextual ChatBot with GPT4All, LangChain and Chroma

 This project combines the power of [LangChain](https://python.langchain.com/docs/get_started/introduction.html) and [GPT4All](https://gpt4all.io/index.html) to accomplish a specific task.